cryptogopher/token_voting/README.md

      * fill fields marked by _<>_ inside copied configuration file with information specific to your installation
      * restart _bitcoind_

    Information regarding BTC will be provided after plugin will receive some testing from users.
 Specifically when using mainnet it is of crucial importance to __never leave private key on RPC daemon (use watch-only wallet)__.
-All transaction signing must take place outside of plugin and is not supported by design to not create easy to steal hot wallets.
+All transaction signing must take place outside of plugin and is not supported by design to discourage creating easy to steal hot wallets.

 6. Update plugin settings.
 (Administration -> Plugins -> Token voting plugin -> Configure)
-   * Add at least 1 token type.
+   * Add at least 1 token type (New token type).
 Best to start with BTCTEST.
+RPC URI should match RPC daemon set up in previous steps.
+   * Configure checkpoints.
+For start you can leave 1 checkpoint with statuses corresponding to succesfully closed issue and share equal 1.

 7. Go to Redmine, create/open issue, add token vote and transfer some funds to it.
 Refresh view and observe if unconfirmed amount changed from 0.
 If yes - you're done.
 Otherwise:
    * double check if installation steps were executed properly